Joss-Hua/hello-word/Filecoin Miner Incubation Center.md

 The incubation center do welcome new or small miners to join immediately, **you need to seal at least 160 sectors per day(5TiB）to join this program, when a miner's storage power reached 1PiB or has participated this program over 90days, then the miner has to withdraw from this program,** and the others who meet the requirements can be joined.

-The first term of Miner Incubation Center started from **2021/06/01 - 2021/08/31 with 100 miners**.
-If you want to join this program, please register it here [Application Form](xxxx)，please fill as more contents as you can so we can review and feedback to you within a short time.
+The first term of Miner Incubation Center started from **2021/07/01 - 2021/09/30 with 15 miners**.
+If you want to join this program, please register it here [Application Form](http://ipfsforce.mikecrm.com/OVZb0Dv)，please fill as more contents as you can so we can review and feedback to you within a short time.
 Please be known, due to the software and hardware varied a lot, we have to learn more about your application before make the right choice.

 </br>